hari2309s/recommend-a-book/README.md

 - **Semantic Search**: Advanced natural language search powered by sentence embeddings using BAAI/bge-large-en-v1.5 via Hugging Face Inference API
 - **Smart Book Recommendations**: Get book suggestions based on semantic understanding of your preferences using vector similarity search
+- **Relevance Indicators**: Each recommendation shows why it was suggested with contextual tags like "Fantasy", "Magic", "Author: Tolkien"
+- **Confidence Scores**: See how well each book matches your query with percentage match scores (e.g., "95% match")
+- **Semantic Tags**: View extracted themes and topics from your search query to understand what the system detected
 - **OpenAPI Documentation**: Interactive API documentation with Swagger UI for easy testing and integration
 - **Fast and Efficient**: Built with Rust for high-performance backend operations
 - **Modern UI**: Clean and responsive interface built with React 19, Radix UI, and Tailwind CSS